- On this page:

 IEEE Student Chapter Activities

-The Institute of Electrical and Electronics Engineers student chapter at A&M-Commerce offers students multiple opportunities for networking in their areas of interest and future profession and volunteer leadership.
+The Institute of Electrical and Electronics Engineers student chapter at East Texas A&M offers students multiple opportunities for networking in their areas of interest and future profession and volunteer leadership.
 With faculty advisor support, CSAC scholars will be able to build a network for professional opportunities, host professional awareness programs, and get connected with global peers to expand their horizons of potential career pathways.